mibo8/Colletta/README.md

 * Pettenuzzo Gianmarco

 Colletta is a web platform for resolution of grammar analysis exercises.
-It includes an automatic solver, implemented with Hunpos, an open source part-of-speech tagger, trained for detecting italian language.
+It includes an automatic solver, implemented with Hunpos, an open source part-of-speech tagger, trained for detecting and tagging italian language.